APIGatewayOfSunflowers/microservice/README.md

-# microservice
+# About project microservice

-microservice to discovery and register serivices.
+In microservice we can simply implement services' discovery and register.

-# Server
+# Server and Provider notes

 You'd better start com.boonya.service.discovery.MicroserviceDiscoveryEurekaApplication at first.